robert-westenberger/knowledgebase/deep-learning/how-deep-learning-works-under-the-hood.md

 Recall that the [**derivative**](/mathematics/calculus/derivatives)of a function tells you how much a change in its parameters will change its result.

 When we are calculating the derivatives for loss functions, the derivative with respect to a particular parameter tells us how the loss changes if you change that parameter slightly.
 When we know how changing a weight changes the value of the loss function, we know what we need to do in order to make it smaller.

+Our function has lots of weights we need to adjust, so when we calculate the derivative we won't get back one number, but lots of them - a gradient for every weight.
+There isn't anything mathematically tricky here, you can calculate the derivative with respect to one weight, and treat all the other weights as constant, then repeat that for each weight.